 - Tell your doctor and other health care providers that you are enrolled in our plan.
 Show your plan membership card whenever you get your medical care or Part D prescription drugs. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help your doctors and other health providers give you the best care, learn as much as you are able to about your health problems and give them the information they need about you and your health.
-Follow the treatment plans and instructions that you and your doctors agree upon. - Make sure your doctors know all of the drugs you are taking, including over-thecounter drugs, vitamins, and supplements. - o If you have any questions, be sure to ask.
+Follow the treatment plans and instructions that you and your doctors agree upon. - o Make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements. - o If you have any questions, be sure to ask.
 Your doctors and other health care providers are supposed to explain things in a way you can understand.
 If you ask a question and you don't understand the answer you are given, ask again. - Be considerate.
 We expect all our members to respect the rights of other patients.
 We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - Pay what you owe.
 As a plan member, you are responsible for these payments: - o In order to be eligible for our plan, you must have Medicare Part A and Medicare Part B. Some plan members must pay a premium for Medicare Part A. Most plan members must pay a premium for Medicare Part B to remain a member of the plan. - o For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug.
 This will be a copayment (a fixed amount) or coinsurance (a percentage of the total cost).
 Chapter 4 tells what you must pay for your medical services.
 Chapter 6 tells what you must pay for your Part D prescription drugs. - If you get any medical services or drugs that are not covered by our plan or by other insurance you may have, you must pay the full cost. - If you disagree with our decision to deny coverage for a service or drug, you can make an appeal.
-Please see Chapter 9 of this booklet for information about how to make an appeal. - o If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.
+Please see Chapter 9 of this booklet for information about how to make an appeal.